How much is Invisalign?

-Invisalign can cost thousands of dollars but health insurance can reduce the costs.
+Invisalign can cost thousands of dollars but you could get a rebate on health insurance.

 Invisalign is not actually a dental procedure, it’s a type of orthodontic product.
 Invisalign makes invisible braces as an alternative to traditional metal braces.
 Here we’ll look at the treatment, costs, and how it’s covered by health insurance.